ag-rust/escapade/README.md

-# safe\_buffer
+# escapade - html safe strings

-`safe_buffer` is inspired by ActiveSupports SafeBuffer.
+`escapade` is inspired by ActiveSupports SafeBuffer.

-`safe_buffer` provides String concatenation and writing, but automatically escapes any HTML in the data in the process.
+`escapade` provides String concatenation and writing, but automatically escapes any HTML in the data in the process.
 This prevents accidental unescaped writes to the output.

 The library provides both a String type for HTML-safe concatenation and a writer, wrapping types implementing `Write`.